Veronique Renard

-Véronique Françoise Caroline Renard (Jutphaas, 26 May 1965) is a Dutch author, painter and Youtuber.
+Véronique Françoise Caroline Renard (born May 26, 1965, in Jutphaas) is a Dutch author, painter and YouTuber.
 She is also known as Pantau, a name that was adopted after meeting the Dalai Lama at an audience at his home in McLeodganj, Dharamsala, India in 2000.
 The name Pantau (also written in Roman as Phentok) means "to be helpful" or "beneficial".
 Pantao (蟠桃 (pántáo)) is also a Chinese name for a flat, small peach, reputed to be food for Taoist fairies.

 Early life

-Renard was raised and educated in the Netherlands.
-She is the daughter of Annie Garda Van Unen (1931-2015), a former senior accountant of the Breda Candy Company FAAM, and Wilhelmus (Wim) Gerardus Renard (1931–2009), a businessman who founded the REACS Company in 1956.
+Renard was raised and educated in the Netherlands, and assigned male at birth.
+She is the daughter of Annie Garda Van Unen (1931–2015), a former senior accountant of the Breda Candy Company FAAM, and Wilhelmus (Wim) Gerardus Renard (1931–2009), a businessman who founded the REACS Company in 1956.
 Renard is a descendant of the German composer/conductor Paul Albin Stenz who was awarded the Gold Medal of Orange-Nassau by Queen Wilhelmina of the Netherlands.
 One year prior to his death in 1918 he was naturalized as a Dutch citizen.
 Renard's grandfather, Johannes (Paul) Renard was a cityscape painter in Rotterdam.

 Renard speaks (in order of fluency) Dutch, English, German, French, Thai and Tibetan.

-Gender reassignment
+Gender transition

-In 1982, at the age of 17, Renard transitioned to being a woman with the support of her family, friends and people in her hometown.
+In 1982, at the age of 17, Renard started a gender transition to live as a woman with the support of her family, friends and people in her hometown.
 Renard's mother renamed her Véronique.
-In 1983, Renard was granted permission by a court in Utrecht to change her legal name, she added her second name Françoise (after her best friend), and third name Caroline (after Caroline Cossey, a British model who appeared in the 1981 James Bond-film For Your Eyes Only with Roger Moore).
+In 1983, Renard was granted permission by a court in Utrecht to change her legal name, she added her second name Françoise (after her best friend), and third name Caroline (after Caroline Cossey, an intersex and trans British model who appeared in the 1981 James Bond-film For Your Eyes Only with Roger Moore).

-Initially unaware of the phenomenon of transsexualism and gender reassignment surgery (GRS), Renard conveyed in her 2007 memoir that the international media attention around Cossey in 1982 regarding her transition helped Renard to self-diagnose her own gender dysphoria.
+Initially unaware of transgender identities and gender reassignment surgery (GRS), Renard conveyed in her 2007 memoir that the international media attention around Cossey in 1982 regarding her transition helped Renard to self-diagnose her own gender dysphoria.
 The day after reading about Cossey in a Dutch tabloid, Renard consulted her doctor and shortly after, the Amsterdam Gender Team.
-Renard was diagnosed with Klinefelter's syndrome, having 47 chromosomes (XXY).
-Females have an XX chromosomal makeup, and males an XY.
-Renard started hormone replacement therapy soon after.
+Renard was diagnosed with Klinefelter syndrome, having 47 chromosomes with an XXY chromosome trisomy.
+Renard started feminizing hormone therapy soon after.
 She completed her physical transition 18 months later in 1984.